SampleEnvironment/SECoP/protocol/issues/073 HasLimits and HasOffset.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``abslimits`` parameter is a tuple of two numeric members indicating the lower and
 upper end of a valid interval for the setting the limits parameter.
-This is corresponds
+This corresponds
 to the corrected values.
 The SEC node must make sure that the limits are always within
 abslimits.